Conqueror (tank): Design

-The armour was very heavy for the time, especially in the front, where it was seven inches (178 mm) in the horizontal plane.
+The armour was very heavy for the time, especially in the front, where it could be up to either 18.8 or 26.7 inches (480 – 680 mm) thick in the horizontal plane, depending on the source.
 Unfortunately, this, along with the weight of the huge turret required to house the large gun and the very large hull volume, made the vehicle very heavy, giving it a relatively low top speed and making it unreliable.
 Also, few bridges could support its weight.
 However, rather like the Second World War Churchill tank, the Conqueror had exceptional terrain handling characteristics.